azdavis/millet/doc/errors.md

 ## 4023

-Certain names may not be rebound.
+Certain names in certain namespaces may not be rebound.
 These names are:

 | Name    | Definition                                         |
 | ------- | -------------------------------------------------- |